akshayverma5122/Kubernetes/cka/Cluster Architecture, Installation, and Configuration/context.md

     kubectl config --kubeconfig=config-demo view --minify
 ###### Display the current context.
     kubectl config --kubeconfig=config-demo current-context
+###### 6. Change the current context to dev-storage and display the current context for verification.
+    kubectl config --kubeconfig=config-demo use-context dev-storage
+    kubectl config --kubeconfig=config-demo current-context

 ###### Delete the specified cluster,context and user from the kubeconfig.